Epuos/Epuos/README.md

 ![jkbhed](https://github.com/user-attachments/assets/7da5a431-795f-4f31-87a2-ee72913b099d)

-- I'm so useful and hot and I love A space for the unbound 😔😔😔
+- I'm so useful (not) and I love Until then 😔😔😔
 - brian x vivien for life (🥀❌🪫)

 ### What I'm doing right now 🥀🥀🥀🥀